Frequently Asked Questions (FAQ)¶

 Answer

-We provide the same upstream versions of Kubernetes and dependencies which operating system vendors have tested and confirmed to work with Kubernetes, and will work the same way.
+We provide the same upstream versions of Kubernetes and dependencies that operating system vendors have tested and confirmed to work with Kubernetes and will work the same way.
 As a result, EKS Distro works with common operating systems already used to create Kubernetes clusters, such as CentOS, Canonical Ubuntu, Red Hat Enterprise Linux, Suse, and more.
-We are testing EKS Distro with select vendors to ensure support on Bottlerocket, Amazon Linux 2, and Canonical has tested EKS Distro for compatibility with Ubuntu.
+EKS Distro is tested by select vendors on various operating systems including Bottlerocket, Amazon Linux 2 and Ubuntu.